-With the Year of the Rabbit about to kick off around the world, Richmond is once again at the heart of Metro Vancouver’s Chinese New Year celebrations.
-There are some great events to dive into around the city––and many of them are family-friendly as well as low cost or admission-free.
-Also known as Lunar New Year, the official date is January 22, but some festivities have already started while others take place later in the month.
+With the Year of the Dragon about to kick off around the world, Richmond is once again at the heart of Metro Vancouver’s Chinese New Year celebrations.
+There are some great activities to dive into around the city––and many of them are family-friendly as well as low cost or admission-free.
+Also known as Lunar New Year, the official date is February 10, but some festivities start before then while others take place later in the month.

 What’s it All About?

 Traditionally, the Chinese calendar’s lunar celebrations run until the 15th day after the start of the New Year.
-And the festivities are not just a China-only affair: lunar revelries take place in many parts of Asia, including Taiwan, Malaysia, Singapore and beyond.
+And the festivities are not just a China-only affair: lunar revelries take place in many parts of Asia, including Vietnam, Malaysia, Singapore and beyond.
 Family is a huge part of the celebrations, with relatives typically gathering to mark the happy occasion with sumptuous feasts.
-In Chinese astrology, the tender rabbit symbolizes hope, peace, prosperity and longevity.
+In Chinese astrology, the dragon––specifically, this year, the wood dragon––symbolizes strength, health and good luck.

 What Will I See in Richmond?